-Borrowing money, or in certain contexts taking goods on credit in the local store, was a major means of coping for the people interviewed, though this is less widely accessible than before as there is an increase in demand for this type of support.
-In Somalia, while few spoke of being expected to pay interest on this, a number of respondents spoke about how their debt is increasing in size, which in turn causes stress as to how this will be repaid.
-Others are waiting on cash transfers to come from Concern to clear their debts, and some are waiting to cash out on their Ayuuto (saving scheme).
+In Somalia, a number of respondents spoke about how their debt is increasing in size, which in turn causes stress as to how this will be repaid.
+Others were waiting on cash transfers to come from Concern Worldwide to clear their debts, and some are waiting to cash out on their Ayuuto (saving scheme).
 Respondents also spoke about how the safety net of borrowing is not even available, as one woman highlighted "No one will give money at the moment even a kilo of sugar is hard to get at credit, hence I didn't borrow money".
 In Malawi, those who were borrowing money did this from friends at interest rates that varied between nothing and 50%.
 In Sierra Leone, money was being borrowed from Village Savings and Loans Associations (VSLAs), to be repaid once harvests come in, as well as from neighbours, in general without any interest, though one woman interviewed highlighted how she is expected to pay up to 80% in interest.

-3.8 Support from outside
+4.10 Support from outside